 I bookmarked the page with all of the Lectures Online recordings.
 Why do I get an error message – “Whoops, looks like something went wrong” – when I go back to access the recordings?

 The recordings are password protected via a sign-off with Canvas.
 If you do not access the Lectures Online tab directly via Canvas, you will not be able to view the recordings.
 You cannot access the recordings by bookmarking the playback page.

 When will a lecture capture recording become available via Canvas?

-Recordings will become available as soon as technically possible (roughly 4 hours after the end of class).
+If your professor does not delay access to recordings, the recording will become available as soon as technically possible (usually 2-3 hours after the end of a class meeting).